Aakash-780/Mathematics-Zone/README.md

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub.
+If you found this project helpful or inspiring, consider giving it a ⭐ on GitHub.

 ---

 <div align="center">

-Made with ❤️ using React & Vite
+Made with ❤️ by Aakash Srivastava

+**First Professional Freelance Project 🚀**

 </div>